didierfranc/sixtyfour/README.md

 **width** : `number` in px
 **height** : `number` in px

-You can't set width and height you have to choose one and set the other to `null`
+You can't set width and height you have to choose one and set the other to `null`.
+**Callback** argument is your base64 image.

 ### displayImages
 ```
 displayImages(imagesArray, elementID)